Sameerkedar27/Simple-Home-page/README.md

 Open index.html in your web browser to view the website.
 Customization
 Images: Replace embalum.png and enfield-royal.jpg with your own images as desired.
-Text Content: Update the <h1> and <p> tags in the HTML to change the title and description. thank you